-Figure 3.17 Shematic arrangement of a rotatable linearly polarized antenna for measuring polarization pattern.
+Figure 4.17 Shematic arrangement of a rotatable linearly polarized antenna for measuring polarization pattern.

 Then as the antenna is rotated in the plane of the page, the field intensity observed at each position is proportional to the maximum component of E in the direction of the antenna.
-Such measurements of the incident wave with a rotatable linearly polarized antenna do not yield the polarization ellipse of the wave but rather its polarization pattern.
-Thus if the tip of the electric vector E describes the polarization ellipse shown in Fig 3.18 .(dashed curve), the variation measured with a linearly polarized receiving antenna is given by the polarization pattern in figure.
+Such measurements of the incident wave with a Rota table linearly polarized antenna do not yield the polarization ellipse of the wave but rather its polarization pattern.
+Thus if the tip of the electric vector E describes the polarization ellipse shown in Fig 4.18.
+(Dashed curve), the variation measured with a linearly polarized receiving antenna is given by the polarization pattern in figure.
 For a given orientation OP of the linearly polarized antenna, the response is proportional to the greatest ellipse dimension measured normally to OP. as shown in fig. This is the length OP'.
 If the linearly polarized antenna orientation is OQ, the response is proportional to the length OQ'.
-For the case of linear polarization pattern is a figure of eight as indicated in gig.
+For the case of linear polarization, the polarization ellipse degenerates to a straight line and the corresponding polarization pattern is a figure of eight as indicated in gig.
 By graphical construction as in fig, the polarization ellipse ca be constructed if the polarization pattern is known or vice versa.
 To determine the direction of rotation of E an auxiliary measurement is necessary.

-Figure 3.18 Schematic arrangement of linearly polarized antennas for measuring ratio $E_2/E_1$ and for measuring phase angle $\delta$ in linear component method.
+Figure 4.18 Schematic arrangement of linearly polarized antennas for measuring ratio E_2/E_1 and for measuring phase angle δ in linear component method.